devchallenges-io/curriculum/2-responsive-web/challenges/9-pricing-table.md

   - Deploy the website to make it accessible for everyone.

 seo:
-  title: "Pricing Table Section Challenge"
+  title: "Pricing Table Section Challenge | HTML & CSS project"
-  description: "Build a pricing table section website challenge with provided design.
+  description: "Build a pricing table section website project with provided design.
 The layout should have 4 columns representing 4 options, each including price, features, and a button.
-The goal of this challenge is to practice styling tables, position relative/absolute, and create a responsive layout.
-This project is perfect for intermediate developers who want to enhance their HTML and CSS skills while creating a visually appealing and user-friendly pricing table section.
-By implementing a pricing table section using styling techniques and responsive design, you will learn how to create an attractive and functional web page that adapts to different screen sizes.
-Additionally, you will gain experience working with HTML and CSS to structure and style the website.
-This project will help you improve your understanding of styling tables, position relative/absolute, responsive design, and create visually appealing and user-friendly web pages.
-Get ready to showcase your HTML and CSS skills and create an engaging pricing table section!"
+The goal of this project is to practice styling tables, position relative/absolute, and create a responsive layout.
+This project is perfect for intermediate developers who want to enhance their HTML and CSS skills while creating a visually appealing and user-friendly pricing table section."
   keywords:
     - "pricing table section challenge"
     - "html css project"